wasmCloud/wasmcloud.com/community/2023-03-15-community-meeting.md

 ### Agenda
 - DEMO: Link definitions & link names: their meaning, usage, and some powerful things you can do
-- WASI wasmCloud component update with Bailey
+- WASI wasmCloud component model update with Roman
 - Proper use of wasmCloud github projects with Taylor
 - SCALE 20x recap + recordings
 - Hackathon progress / callouts